julzaza/wildwitchherbs/_posts/2026-01-21-most-powerful-herbs-witchcraft.md

 ## Why These Questions Matter

-These titles — queen, devil, sacred, spiritual — were not poetic decoration.
+These titles: queen, devil, sacred, spiritual, were not poetic decoration.

 They were **warnings, honors, and instructions** passed down orally for survival.